ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/bring-me-the-horizon-tour-tickets.markdown

 disable-form: false
 is_promoted: true
 has_entry_page: true
-title: "Win a pair of tickets to Bring Me The Horizon ‘First Love’ Tour!"
+title: "Win a pair of tickets to Bring Me The Horizon North America ‘First Love’ Tour!"
 competition-description: "<p>Bring Me The Horizon announced southern California rock\
   \ band Thrice will join them as support on all dates of their North American 16-city\
   \ ‘First Love’ Tour.
 Produced by Live Nation, the tour will kick off January 23\
   \ and will include stops at The Forum in Los Angeles and Hammerstein Ballroom in\
-  \ New York, where a second show was added due to overwhelming demand.</p>\r\n<p>We\
+  \ New York, where a second show was added due to overwhelming demand.
+Tickets are\
+  \ available now at <a href=\"https://www.livenation.com/artists/81256/bring-me-the-horizon”\
-  \ want YOU to come along with us, that’s why we are giving away 5 pairs of tickets\
+  >LiveNation.com</a></p>\r\n<p>We want YOU to come along with us, that’s why we are\
-  \ to 5 lucky NME AAA members to win and join Bring Me  The Horizon to a concert\
+  \ giving away 5 pairs of tickets to 5 lucky NME AAA members to win and join Bring\
-  \ at a city of their choice!</p>\r\n<p>Does it sound like the best plan?
-Click below\
+  \ Me  The Horizon on their North American tour to a concert at a city of their choice!</p>\r\
-  \ for a chance to win!</p>"
+  \n<p>Does it sound like the best plan?
+Click below for a chance to win!</p>"
-hero-header: "Win a pair of tickets to Bring Me The Horizon ‘First Love’ Tour!"
+hero-header: "Win a pair of tickets to Bring Me The Horizon North America ‘First Love’\
+  \ Tour!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-521c6de0-b26a-484e-878a-7a84e2d166c4.jpg"
 logo-left-href: "aaa.nme.com"